-Either way, early rumors point to some exciting changes, finally more than one camera on the back, and an edge-to-edge display that can rival the best of the best.
-Not to mention previous years give us an extremely good idea of what to expect, the Pixel 4’s release date, and a few more things.
+That all said, rumors and leaks point to some big changes, more than one camera on the back to compete with Samsung and Apple, and an edge-to-edge display that can rival the best of the best.
+Not to mention previous years give us a pretty good idea of what to expect, the Pixel 4’s release date, and a few more things.

 Wait For a Better Pixel 4